LuizBoina/diary/README.md

 - no need internet connection to save new page
 - camera flash
 - loading screen on month selection and after taking a picture
+- change page text selection color

 ## Bug fixes
 - change selected month
+- if someone use the app rigth now he will have access to my diary (?)

 ## Getting Started